 The most famed archaeological site on the island of Kos from antiquity to today, the Asclepeion sits on the slopes of a low tree-covered hill that gazes out to the sea and the Turkish coast beyond.

-Based on interpretation of grave site finds, the area seems to have been first used during the Mycenaean age.
-Throughout the ages that followed, the Asclepeion was used as a place of worship of various gods and goddesses, including Apollo, father of Asklipios, Zeus Ikesios (protector), Zeus Patroos and Athina Fatria among others.
-From the time of the establishment of the city of Kos in the 4th century BC, worship of Asklipios himself was evident at the site, which became one of the island’s most important public worship sites in the 3rd and 2nd centuries BC.
+Based on interpretation of gravesite finds, the area seems to have been first used during the Mycenaean age.
+Throughout the ages that followed, the Asclepeion was used as a place of worship of various gods and goddesses, including Apollo, father of Asklepios, Zeus Ikesios (protector), Zeus Patroos and Athina Fatria among others.
+From the time of the establishment of the city of Kos in the 4th century BC, worship of Asklepios himself was evident at the site, which became one of the island’s most important public worship sites in the 3rd and 2nd centuries BC.

 The temple itself was rediscovered by German archaeologist R. Herzog between 1901 and 1905, while during the 1930s, Italian archaeologists restored the site monuments, giving them their current appearance.

 Opening hours: 01Nov – 31May Tue-Sun, 08:00-15:00 01Jun – 31Oct Mon-Sun, 08:00-15:00